durgaprasad-flm/Transcription-Tool/README.md

 - The application automatically creates the `transcriptions` folder in your selected directory
 - If you manually change the output folder, make sure you have write permissions
 - Check the Processing Log for any error messages

+### ffmpeg Not Found Error

+If you get a `FileNotFoundError: [WinError 2] The system cannot find the file specified` error:

+1. **Install ffmpeg** (see Step 3 in Installation section above)
+2. **Verify ffmpeg is in PATH**: Open a new terminal and run `ffmpeg -version`
+3. **Restart the application** after installing ffmpeg
+4. If the error persists:
+   - Make sure ffmpeg is added to your system PATH
+   - Try restarting your computer
+   - Check that you're using the correct ffmpeg executable for your system (32-bit vs 64-bit)

 ## 📝 Notes